mfrasier/api-poc/README.md

 ```
 or using the console.

-See above for valid resource or admin paths to append.
+See above for valid resources.

 A couple of examples: